Tame or wild Toeplitz shifts: Introduction

-In line with the above characterisation of non-tameness, we call a shift $(X,\sigma)$ \emph{forward non-tame} if it allows for an infinite independence sequence (for some disjoint cylinder sets) of positive integers.
-Similar to the characterisation of non-tameness of $\Z$-actions given in the introduction, this is the case if and only if the Ellis semigroup of the $\N$-action given by the forward motion of $(X,\sigma)$ contains a copy of $\beta \N$. \begin{remark} In the case of symbolic shifts, i.e.\ when $K=\{a_0,\ldots,a_n\}$ is finite, it is straightforward to see that $V_0$ and $V_1$ can be chosen to be singletons $\{a_k\}$ and $\{a_\ell\}$, respectively, and we simply write $[a_k],[a_\ell]$ for the corresponding cylinder sets.
+\begin{remark} In the case of symbolic shifts, i.e.\ when $K=\{a_0,\ldots,a_n\}$ is finite, it is straightforward to see that $V_0$ and $V_1$ can be chosen to be singletons $\{a_k\}$ and $\{a_\ell\}$, respectively, and we simply write $[a_k],[a_\ell]$ for the corresponding cylinder sets.
 In particular, in order to prove tameness (or forward tameness) of binary shifts, i.e. where $K = \{a,b\}$, it suffices to show that $([a],[b])$ doesn't allow for an infinite independence set (of positive integers). \end{remark}